fictiveworks/fictive-storyworld/README.md

 # Fictive: Storyworld

-A content compiler for storyworlds and game engine pipelines.
+A content compiler for integrating narrative systems with game engine pipelines.

 ## License